New York Attorney General Moves To Dissolve The NRA After Fraud Investigation

 Allegations against CEO Wayne LaPierre

 LaPierre, who also serves as CEO, has held the top position at the organization for nearly 30 years.
-In the Attorney General's lawsuit he is accused of using charitable funds for personal gain, including a post-employment contract valued at more than $17 million that was not approved by the NRA's board of directors.
+In the attorney general's lawsuit he is accused of using charitable funds for personal gain, including a post-employment contract valued at more than $17 million that was not approved by the NRA's board of directors.

 The lawsuit also claims that LaPierre received more than $1.2 million in expense reimbursements over four years, including gifts for friends, travel expenses and memberships at golf clubs and hotels.

-And it alleges that he spent hundreds of thousands of dollars on private plane trips, including for extended family when he was not present; traveled to Africa with his wife on a safari gifted by an NRA vendor, and spent more than $3.6 million on luxury black car services and travel consultants in the last two years.
+And it alleges that he spent hundreds of thousands of dollars on private plane trips, including for extended family when he was not present; traveled to Africa with his wife on a safari gifted by an NRA vendor; and spent more than $3.6 million on luxury black car services and travel consultants in the past two years.

-Those that attempted to blow the whistle on this behavior, the suit claims, were retaliated against by LaPierre.
+Those who attempted to blow the whistle on this behavior, the suit claims, were retaliated against by LaPierre.

 Allegations against former CFO Woody Phillips, former chief of staff Joshua Powell and general counsel John Frazer